-"It is more rewarding to watch money change the world than to watch it

-	accumulate." –Gloria Steinem
+"It is more rewarding to watch money change the world than to watch it accumulate." –Gloria Steinem

-	By now, you’ve made significant progress on your business plan.
-With this, the

-	eighth article in our creating a business plan series, we’re going to focus on

-	how to include a funding request.
+By now, you’ve made significant progress in your business plan development.
+With this, the eighth article in our creating a detailed business plan series, we’re going to focus on how to include a funding request.

 As you can imagine, this makes the funding request section extremely important.

-	Business plans can be written even in the presence of ample existing funding and

-	can be in stages to support different business expansion phases.
-If you aren’t

-	looking for outside investment,
+Business plans can be written even in the presence of ample existing funding and can be in stages to support different business expansion phases.
+If you aren’t looking for outside investment,

 you can choose to omit a funding request.

 A funding request is no time to be shy.
 Your readers will know what funding you’re after when they get to this section, so be forthright.
 Declare your business funding needs now and in the future.
 Give exact figures, and spell out any further infusions you’ll require over the next five years.